VirgilSecurity/chat-back4app-android/README.md

 In this post, we’ll walk you through the steps to make [Back4app Android Simple Messenger app][_back4app] End-to-End Encrypted!
 Are you ready?

-PS: If you don’t care about the details, simply skip to the end of the post and download the final product.
+PS: If you don’t care about the details, simply skip to the practice part.

 ## What is End-to-End Encryption?